raycast/extensions/extensions/easy-new-file/README.md

   When using **Add File Template** command, how to get the file path automatically?

-  1. Keep your Finder window at the frontmost
+  1. Keep your Finder window at the front-most
   2. Select a file.
 (Folders will not be detected for now)
   3. Optional: You can also choose and fill in the file directory manually.